SemiringInc/self-attentive-parser/README.md

 # Berkeley Neural Parser

+This is a forked version of the self-attentive parser with fixed code for the newest Tensorflow 2.

 A high-accuracy parser with models for 11 languages, implemented in Python.
 Based on [Constituency Parsing with a Self-Attentive Encoder](https://arxiv.org/abs/1805.01052) from ACL 2018, with additional changes described in [Multilingual Constituency Parsing with Self-Attention and Pre-Training](https://arxiv.org/abs/1812.11760).

 ## Contents